taw00/joplin-tweaks/README.md

 - [jvirtpage.css](#jvirtpagecss) - a Joplin note preview rendered as an attractive virtual page ([docs](docs/jvirtpage.md))
-- …more tweaks coming…
+- More tweaks coming…

 #### Tweaks for the Joplin UI

-- …tweaks coming…
+- Tweaks coming…

 &ZeroWidthSpace;